 Voltage Multiplier Circuit

-A Voltage Multiplier Circuit, is a special type of rectifier circuit which produces a DC output voltage which is many times greater than its AC input voltage.
-Although it is usual to use a transformer to increase the voltage, sometimes a suitable step-up transformer or a specially insulated transformer required for high voltage applications may not be available.
-One alternative approach is to use a voltage multiplier circuit which increases or “steps-up” the voltage without the use of a transformer.
+Although it is usual in electronic circuits to use a voltage transformer to increase a voltage, sometimes a suitable step-up transformer or a specially insulated transformer required for high voltage applications may not always be available.
+One alternative approach is to use a diode voltage multiplier circuit which increases or “steps-up” the voltage without the use of a transformer.

-Voltage multipliers are similar in many ways to rectifiers in that they convert AC-to-DC voltage converters used in electrical and electronic circuit applications such as in microwave ovens, cathode-ray tube (CRT) field coils, electrostatic and high voltage test equipment, etc, where it is necessary to have a very high DC voltage generated from a relatively low AC voltage.
-The high voltage produced by a voltage multiplier circuit is in theory unlimited, but due to their relatively poor voltage regulation and low current capability most multiplier circuits produce voltages in the range of about 10kV to 30kV with a low current of less than ten milliamperes.
+Voltage multipliers are similar in many ways to rectifiers in that they convert AC-to-DC voltages for use in many electrical and electronic circuit applications such as in microwave ovens, strong electric field coils for cathode-ray tubes, electrostatic and high voltage test equipment, etc, where it is necessary to have a very high DC voltage generated from a relatively low AC supply.

-The Voltage Doubler circuit shown consists of only two diodes, two capacitors and an oscillating AC input voltage (a PWM waveform could also be used).
-This simple diode-capacitor pump circuit gives a DC output voltage equal to the peak-to-peak value of the input.
-In other words, double the peak voltage value because the diodes and the capacitors function together to effectively double the voltage.
+As its name suggests, a Voltage Doubler is a voltage multiplier circuit which has a voltage multiplication factor of two.
+The circuit consists of only two diodes, two capacitors and an oscillating AC input voltage (a PWM waveform could also be used).
+This simple diode-capacitor pump circuit gives a DC output voltage equal to the peak-to-peak value of the sinusoidal input.
+In other words, double the peak voltage value because the diodes and the capacitors work together to effectively double the voltage.

 DC Voltage Doubler Circuit